3snowp7im/SotN-Randomizer/README.md

 It it is important to note that the file names and capitalization in this section must be matched.
-POPStarter is very strict and this will not work if your files are names any differently.
+POPStarter is very strict and this will not work if your files are named differently.

 1) Create a directory on your USB drive named `POPS` and copy `POPS_IOX.PAK` into it.